setuabhi/DataStr/src/Collections/Collections.md

 8. Queue:

-    Use offer insead of add to avoid exception on gettting full --Add Use poll instead of remove to avoid exception if empty --Remove and return Use remove if you want to remove any specific element Use peek to access fist element, if no element then no exception will be thrown -- get first element
+    Use offer instead of add to avoid exception on getting full --Add Use poll instead of remove to avoid exception if empty --Remove and return Use remove if you want to remove any specific element Use peek to access fist element, if no element then no exception will be thrown -- get first element